digitalwave/msc_pyparser/README.md

 Examples
 ========

-There is the `examples/` subdirectory with some examples, datas and description which code does what.
+There is the `examples/` subdirectory with some examples, data, and descriptions in the code.

 After you installed the module with `sudo python3 setup.py install`, your first steps could be: